FabianGosebrink/offering-solutions-html/homepage/content/blog/2021-01-20-starting-angular-projects-with-nx.md

 In this blog post I want to write down one possible way to start and architecture Angular projects using the [nx](https://nx.dev).
 I know that there are a lot of guides and even books out there but just to have it written down in one place for me with all the current commands I am using building bigger Angular applications I am creating this blog post.

+## Who is this article for?

+This article is for developers and architects who want to build a bigger angular application and have a state of the art architecture with an nx monorepo.
+If you are reaching out to learn what libraries are and how they are used in your angular project to build your architecture, if you want to avoid the common mistakes, if you want to learn the separation of the parts an angular monorepo consists of and how nx can help you with that, this article is for you.

 What we are going to look at is

 - How to start a project